TornRPG/datasync/README.md

 Download Datapacks per Link and copy them directly into the Datapack Directory

 Housemade by myself to make the Datapack Development easier for servers!
+Also used on the MCTorn Server for easier Datapack Development (@StonkDragon doesnt want always to DM a Admin with FTP Access lmao)

 ## Commands